next3d-ukl/dicomConverterPublic/README.md

 ## Troubleshooting

+### Incorrect image conversion

+- If conversion of dicom results in distortion and/or mirroring read the detailed guide https://github.com/next3d-ukl/dicomConverterPublic/blob/main/detailed_guide.pdf

 ### Import Errors
 - **Error: "cannot import name 'mesh' from 'stl'"**: This usually means the numpy-stl package is not installed.
 Run `pip install numpy-stl` to fix this issue.